goToMain/libosdp/doc/libosdp/debugging.rst

     cmake -DCONFIG_OSDP_PACKET_TRACE=on ..
     make

+During CP/PD setup, you must set PD info flag `OSDP_FLAG_CAPTURE_PACKETS`.
-After, this when you run your application, libosdp will produce a `.pcap` file int the current directory which contains all the packets it decoded from the communication channel.
+After this when you run your application, libosdp will produce a `.pcap` file int the current directory which contains all the packets it decoded from the communication channel.